Gavin-Persad/introToTheDom/README.md

 - **Expected Outcome**:
   - The console should display two nodes.
 The last should be the `<li>` element with the content "🍈 Fig".

+#### Testing

+Don't forget you can run a test here to check your work.

+- Ticket 2 - `npm test ticket2.test.js`

 ### Ticket 3: Manipulating the DOM

 **Ticket 3 has automatic testing set up - so after completing all of its sections run `npm test` in your terminal and you will get that lovely green checkmark if you pass.
 It will also tell you which ticket you haven't passed if you get one slightly wrong.**